home-ward/take-home-coding-challenge/README.md

 <h3>Requirements</h3>
 - We set up a Django project, but please code in the language you are most comfortable with.
 You do not need to know python to complete this project.
+- You are not required to use the supplied files.
+Create in a way that works for you.
 - Do not spend more than 2 hours on this project.
 It does not need to be complete before we review your work.
 - Use object oriented programming design.
 - Write a simple REST API.